Saint-Sernin (St. Saturnin, first Bishop of Toulouse - d. 257)

 The basilical Saint-Sernin (late 11th to mid 12th century) is one of the most beautiful Romanesque churches in France.
 Its architectural structure illustrates the characteristics of the pilgrimage church.
 Brick dominating stone, which is used only for sculpture and some architectural details, is typical of the Romanesque art of Languedoc. (..)
 There is no longer a debate as to which was the earliest home of western Romanesque sculpture.
 It is now agreed that towards the end of the 11th century artists were employing a monumental order inspired by ancient Rome on large projects, such as Santiago de Compostela or Saint-Sernin in Toulouse.

-From the 1998 document supporting the inclusion of the Basilica in the UNESCO World Heritage List with other French churches, e.g. the Cathedral of Saint-Bertrand-de-Comminges and the Basilica of Saint-Seurin (Severinus) at Bordeaux on the route to Santiago de Compostela.
+From the 1998 document supporting the inclusion of the Basilica in the UNESCO World Heritage List with other French churches, e.g. the Cathedral of Saint-Bertrand-de-Comminges, Saint-Seurin (Severinus) at Bordeaux, Saint-Front at Perigueux and Saint-Eutrope at Saintes on the route to Santiago de Compostela.

 It is conspicuous for its lofty octagonal tower formed by five tiers of arches, each story less in size than that below it, the lower tiers surrounded by circular arches, the two upper by angular ones.
 The upper part is of the 14th century, the lower corresponds exactly in style with the church below.
 Murray